 For the non-chemical, organic gardener, compost is an essential part of your hardworking hobby.

-Even for those who do use chemicals, adding organic matter back into the soil as broken-down, nutrient-rejuvenated new soil has undeniable benefits – ones you just can’t argue with!
+Even for those who do use chemicals, adding organic matter back into the garden as broken-down, nutrient-rejuvenated new soil has undeniable benefits – ones you just can’t argue with!

-That’s right, earthworms in your compost can be an amazing tool.
+That’s right, worms in your compost can be an amazing tool.

 Anyone who’s gardened even a little bit knows that earthworms are fantastic.